misterdallas/TAK-Server-Rocky-Script/README.md

 ## ****** BEFORE RUNNING THE SCRIPT *****

 ### Download the takserver-4.8-RELEASE31.noarch.rpm from https://tak.gov and add it to your Google Drive
+### Ensure the Google Drive file's "General access" is set to "Anyone with the link"

 ### Get the repo on your VPS w/ git
 ```